← Back to blog

 • 🎨 Customize with 12 themes and font options

-It’s what I use to talk to Kilian through the web when he’s not on iMessage or Discord!
+It was what I used to talk to Kilian through the web when he wasn’t on iMessage or Discord.

 The easiest way to run Cove: